COVID-19 Resource Center

 • Some seafood, like shrimp

 Iron: Iron is your first line of defense against fatigue while breastfeeding.
 You need 9 mg of iron per day while breastfeeding.
-Some women may require more than this, especially if they have been diagnosed with anemia in the past or had heavy bleeding during delivery.
+Some people may require more than this, especially if they have been diagnosed with anemia in the past or had heavy bleeding during delivery.

 Good sources of iron: